Antihistamine/decongestant (By mouth)

 Treats stuffy nose, sneezing, runny nose, and sinus congestion caused by hay fever, colds, or flu.

-Acta-Tabs PE, Acticon, Ala-Hist PE, Alahist D, Alahist PE, Allegra-D, Allegra-D 12 Hour, Allegra-D 12 Hour Allergy & Congestion, Allegra-D 24 Hour Allergy & Congestion, Allegra-D 24HR, Allergy & Congestion Relief, Allergy Plus Sinus, Allergy Relief Nasal Decongestant, Allergy Relief-D, Antihistamine & Nasal DecongestantThere may be other brand names for this medicine.
+Acta-Tabs PE, Acticon, Ala-Hist PE, Alahist D, Alahist PE, All Day Allergy-D, Allegra-D, Allegra-D 12 Hour, Allegra-D 12 Hour Allergy & Congestion, Allegra-D 24 Hour Allergy & Congestion, Allegra-D 24HR, Allergy & Congestion Relief, Allergy Relief Nasal Decongestant, Allergy Relief-D, Antihistamine & Nasal DecongestantThere may be other brand names for this medicine.